Cardona, Rizal: Demographics

 In the 2020 census, the population of Cardona, Rizal, was 50,143 people, with a density of sigfig 50,143/28.56.

 Religion

 Christianity is the major religion in the town, and the majority of all Christian denomination is Catholicism where 82% of its inhabitants are baptized Roman Catholics.
 The town has a minority of UNACAED members, Iglesia ni Cristo, Born Again sects, Jehovah's Witnesses and more.

-The town is also the home of the famed and miraculous image of Nuestra Señora del Santísimo Rosario — La Virgen de Sapao, which was granted the honor of Pontifical Coronation by His Holiness Pope Francis, through his representative José Fuerte Cardinal Advíncula, the Archbishop of Manila, on 7 October 2022.
+The town is also the home of the famed and miraculous image of Nuestra Señora del Santísimo Rosario — La Virgen de Sapao, which was granted the honor of pontifical coronation by Pope Francis, through his representative Cardinal José Fuerte Advíncula, the Archbishop of Manila, on 7 October 2022.